Making a Best Interests Decision

 This is not meant to discourage Decision Makers from deciding that withdrawing or withholding life sustaining treatment when it is clearly in the person's Best Interests, but rather to ensure that such a decision is not made lightly.

-If a decision is made to withhold or withdraw life sustaining treatment and this decision is challenged by a family member, Donee, Deputy or representative of the person:
+If a decision is made to withhold or withdraw life sustaining treatment and this decision is challenged by a family member, Attorney, Deputy or representative of the person:

 Urgent decisions regarding life sustaining treatment should be managed in the same way as urgent decisions for all matters.